redstone99/hass-alert2/README.md

           # Can omit the [] if specifying a single alert
           supersedes: { domain: test, name: foo }

-When used with a generator, `supersedes` also can take a template, in which case the variable `genPrevDomainName` is available and equals the domain+name of the previous generated element or null if it is the first element.
-When using a template, the value of the `supersedes` field must be a string that, after template evaluation, cotnains a dictionary (or list of dictionaries) literal.
+When used with a generator, `supersedes` also can take templates, in which case the variable `genPrevDomainName` is available and equals the domain+name of the previous generated element or null if it is the first element.
+Templates can be used to either produce the full dictionary or list of dictionaries, or may be used with individual domain / name items:

-          # OK
+          # String containing the domain/name dict
           supersedes: "{ 'domain': 'test', 'name': '{{genElem}}_is_low' }"
-          # Also OK
+          # Same
           supersedes: "{{ { 'domain':'test', 'name': genElem + '_is_low' } }}"

-          # Not yet supported - YAML dictionary mixed with template (file a feature request?)
+          # YAML dict with template producing just the "name" field.
           supersedes: {  domain : test, name:  '{{ genElem }}_is_low' }

 The following example creates two alerts, test_low_disk_20 and test_low_disk_10.  test_low_disk_10 will have `supersedes` set to `{ domain: "test", name: "low_disk_20" }`, and test_low_disk_20 will have `supersedes` set to `null`.